 I have a strong feeling this car ride is going to end in french fries and milkshakes.

 Here’s a quick and easy turkey roast recipe for you with a yummy, sticky maple-butter glaze.
 I did the recipe for a Butterball collaboration on Instagram, so the turkey pictured is one of their frozen turkey breast roasts.
 Instructions below are for fresh turkey breast or a frozen roast.

-The glaze is a simple 3-ingredient recipe, perfect for turkey, ham, bone-in chicken pieces, or even salmon.
+The glaze is a simple 3-ingredient recipe, perfect for turkey, ham, bone-in chicken pieces, or even salmon (Psst. if you love glazed salmon, you must also try my Honey Teriyaki Glazed Salmon and Cajun Honey Butter Salmon recipes).
 If you’re a roast-beef-for-Easter family, I also shared a quick prime rib roast recipe on instagram.

 For more Easter inspo, here are 7 Homemade Easter Goodies You’ll Fight the Kids For and 6 Delicious Easter Brunch Recipes.

 HAPPY EASTER WEEKEND!
 May the Easter bunny find you and hide a few chocolate eggs under your pillow away from grubby hands. xo

 - 1.5 kg (3.3 lbs) frozen boneless turkey roast (like Butterball)

 - ⅓ cup maple syrup